den01-python-programming/exercise-3-12-average-of-a-list/README.md

 # Exercise 3.12 Average of a list

-The exercise template contains a base that reads numbers from the user and adds them to a list.
-Reading is stopped once the user enters the number -1.
+Write a program that asks the user for input and adds it to a list.
+The program stops reading when the user enters -1.

 When reading ends, calculate the average of the numbers in it, and then print that value.